 Firmware Variables

 Need a set of EFI variables with rw access that doesn’t exclusively require efi runtime services, e.g. they should reside in a FV or other container format.

+EFI variables to control the boot path in PEI phase need to provide ability to be controlled by different DXE paths.

 General platform issues

-“hand over the platform relatively unlocked.
-No smm, prr, flockdn, bioscntl, tseg, etc. we'll handle it”
+OSF architecture should support ability to “hand over the platform relatively unlocked.
+No smm, prr, flockdn, bioscntl, tseg, etc. “ so that specific OS interfaces can be developed to install SMM drivers and configure platforms protection bits.

+Tools like chipsec will be used to verify that in the default configuration the platform protection bits are set to a safe state.

 Vendor-specific issues